Useful Links – Employment

 An ethical marketplace where buyers and sellers can trust each other.
 BBB’s mission is to be the leader in advancing marketplace trust.

-Founded in 2003 as a non-profit trade association, NAPBS serves to represent the interest of companies offering tenant, employment, and background screening.
+Founded as a non-profit trade association in 2003, the Professional Background Screening Association (PBSA) was established to represent the interest of companies offering employment and tenant background screening services.

 The U.S. Equal Employment Opportunity Commission (EEOC) is responsible for enforcing federal laws that make it illegal to discriminate against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability, or genetic information.